How investment ISAs work

 ISAs allow you to invest your ISA allowance every year without Capital Gains Tax (CGT) or income tax to pay on the returns.

 This tax year you can put up to £20,000 into ISAs.
-You can split your allowance between a cash, investment, innovative finance and a lifetime ISA if you want to and all gains will be free from income and capital gains tax.
-However, with a lifetime ISA, you can only pay in up to £4,000.
+You can split your allowance between a cash, investment, innovative finance and lifetime ISA and all gains will be free from income tax and Capital Gains Tax.
+With a lifetime ISA, however, you can only pay in up to £4,000.

 Capital gains